-The permeable geologic formations saturated with GW which underlie the uplands comprise the groundwater flow system of the area.
-The upland area flow system serves two functions: 1) to store groundwater, and 2) to transmit groundwater from recharge areas to discharge areas.
+The permeable geologic formations saturated with GW which underlie the uplands comprise the groundwater flow systems.
+The upland area flow systems serve two functions: 1) to store groundwater, and 2) to transmit groundwater from recharge areas to discharge areas.
 Therefore GW flow systems serve both as reservoirs and conduits.
 In general, water saturated geologic formations serve more as reservoirs than as conduits.
-Water enters the flow systems in recharge areas and migrates, as a conduit, following the hydraulic gradients and zones of highest hydraulic conductivities to arrive at the discharge areas.
+Water enters the flow systems in higher elevation recharge areas and migrates, as if in a conduit, following the hydraulic gradients and zones of highest hydraulic conductivities to arrive at the discharge areas.